UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 The Academic Affairs Designee will make a determination regarding whether or not the request qualifies for a medical or late withdrawal, and if applicable, for subsequent reinstatement subject to certain conditions and notify the student in writing of the decision.

 If a student’s request for a medical or a late withdrawal is denied, the student will be advised of the decision in writing.
-If the request is denied, the student may appeal that decision in writing to the Associate Provost for Student Academic Achievement and the Associate Vice President of Student Affairs and Dean of Students regarding granting of an appeal.
+If the request is denied, the student may appeal that decision in writing to the Dean of Undergraduate Studies or designee and the Associate Vice President of Student Affairs and Dean of Students or designee regarding granting of an appeal.

 *Please note the following: